BethGmariam/bamazon-mysql-App/README.md

   *bamazonSuppervisor.js lists a set of menu options for a suppervisor to View Product Sales by Department or Create New
    Department.
-# App Result Screenshots:
+# running app Screenshots:
   https://drive.google.com/drive/folders/1Lkf-0j_ofDYYcQGzi6yBXKCGILI0cPBS?usp=sharing

+  *right-click and preview images or download

-# Acknowledgments:
+# Acknowledgement:
   *Instructors and TAs at UofT Coding BootCamp